 East Hill - Next steps

-Once this process is complete, we will review any outstanding comments and will consider if further changes to our designs are required.
+The revised design means we needed to undertake another Traffic Regulation Orders consultation.
+We are currently reviewing any outstanding comments and considering if further changes to our designs are required.

 For any queries about East Hill or the wider University-City Centre route, please email activetravel@essexhighways.org.